 Scenarios that were assessed generally result in either a static state in terms of ecosystem service functions, or slight improvements (Table 4.4).
-Scenario MG2 would likely result in a static level of ESS, with slight improvement in regulation services around waste assimilation and dilution.
-Scenario MG41 shows better, but slight, improvement in all services barring cultural services, which is linked to improved waste assimilation/dilution, as well as an improvement in fish numbers.
+Sc MG2 would likely result in a static level of ecosystem services, with slight improvement in regulation services around waste assimilation and dilution.
+Sc MG41 shows better, but still slight, improvement in all services barring cultural services, which is again linked to improved waste assimilation and dilution, as well as an improvement in fish abundance.